Lesson of the Day 8

 Lesson Four

 Print out labels to match the labeled pictures.
 Show your child how to match the labels to the correct picture.
-Your child should be able to recognize letters at this point in order to do this successfully.
+Your child should be able to recognise letters at this point in order to do this successfully.

 Print out and color these pages from Preschool Coloring Book